KoalixSwitzerland/koalixcrm/documentation/source/intro.rst

 As soon as you press on the button "ADD CUSTOMER", the browser will load a new screen: The "object modify view".
 In the modify view you will find several fields to fill out.
 As soon as the fields have been filled out you can press the "SAVE" button at the bottom of the page.
-The field entires are then transmit and validated by the application.
+The field entries are then transmit and validated by the application.

 The fields which have a bold title are "must"-fields - they have to be filled out before